 Many PGA Tour professionals carry our top choice for best wedge, the Titleist Vokey SM9, onto the golf course.

-Featuring the high-grade craftsmanship that the Vokey wedges are known for, the latest edition offers a full-scale buffet of features to help you attack the green.
+Featuring the high-grade craftsmanship that the Vokey wedges are known for, this edition offers a full-scale buffet of features to help you attack the green.

 Whether you want to add a pitching wedge or sand wedge to your golf bag, the SM9 offers high spin, shotmaking versatility, and the total control you need to take your short game to the next level.